GHoflab/river-capture-detection-1/README.md

 # Automatic River Capture Detection

-A program with visualization interface for automatic detecting river captures The program is implemented by ArcGIS Engine (C#).
+A program with visualization interface for automatic detecting river captures.

+The program is implemented by ArcGIS Engine (C#).

 # Installation